 Table B2 shows the estimated OASDI income rates, cost rates, and actuarial balances, on the basis of alternative II-B with various assumptions about future reductions in death rates.
-The analysis was developed by varying the percentage decrease assumed to occur during 1989-2063 in the age-sex-adjusted death rate.
-The decreases assumed for this period are about 18 percent (as assumed for alternative II, 34 percent (as assumed for alternative III).
+The analysis was developed by varying the percentage decrease assumed to occur during 1990-2064 in the age-sex-adjusted death rate.
+The decreases assumed for this period are about 18 percent (as assumed for alternative I), 35 percent (as assumed for alternative II-B), and 50 percent (as assumed for alternative III).